gazeldx/success/README.md

 # success

-A Flutter project for people who desire to succeed.
+A Flutter project for people who desire to be successful.

 ## Getting Started